Shere Khan: The original Jungle Book stories

-Shere Khan is depicted by Kipling with being born with a crippled leg and was derisively nicknamed "Lungri" ("The Lame One") by his mother.
+Shere Khan is depicted by Kipling as having been born with a crippled leg, so his mother gave him the derisive nickname "Lungri" ("The Lame One").
 Despite this condition, Shere Khan is prideful and regards himself as the "rightful" lord of the jungle.
 The only creature who looks up to him is Tabaqui, a spineless and hated golden jackal.

 In "Mowgli's Brothers", Shere Khan's failed attempt to hunt humans causes a human "cub" to stray from its parents.
 When Shere Khan discovers the infant, it has been adopted by Indian wolves, Raksha and Father Wolf, who have named the child Mowgli.
 Mowgli is accepted into Akela's wolf pack and is protected by Bagheera (a panther) and Baloo (a bear).
 Furious at losing his kill, the tiger swears that the boy will be his some day.
 While Mowgli is growing up, Shere Khan infiltrates the wolf pack by promising the younger wolves rich rewards once Akela is deposed.
 When the young wolves manoeuvre Akela into missing his kill, the pack council meets to kill and replace him.
-Shere Khan threatens to take over their hunting territory if the wolves don't give him Mowgli.
+Shere Khan threatens to take over their hunting territory if the wolves do not give him Mowgli.
 Having been warned by Bagheera, Mowgli attacks Shere Khan and his allies with a burning branch (the mysterious and powerful "red flower" of man) and drives them away.
 Akela leaves the pack to become a lone hunter.
-Mowgli goes to the human village but swears that he will return one day with Shere Khan's skin.
+Mowgli goes to the human village but swears that he will return one day with Shere Khan's skin and lay it upon Council Rock.